John T. Johnson

 Atlanta, Ga 30318

-I am currently researching the neural and behavioral effects of sensory changes on the way we understand and execute reach to grasp actions.
+My doctoral research was related to the neural and behavioral effects of sensory changes on the way we understand and execute reach to grasp actions.
 This research is applicable to people with limb difference as well as other types of sensory loss, such as stroke or diabetic neuropathy.
 My research experience runs the gamut from building research equipment for human subjects research, to collecting EEG, fMRI, and motion capture data, analyzing those data, and preparing visualizations, and presenting and publishing results.
 My previous background in electronics, programming, and field engineering has allowed me to build research equipment for our lab and mentor and assist other grad students in developing their own research equipment.
 I have also developed equipment that has allowed our lab to collect rich datasets of co-registered data from disparate systems, such as EEG, motion capture, and eye tracking systems.

-Nearing the end of my PhD, I am looking for an employer for which I can apply my broad range of research, scientific, and engineering skills to help them address their most interesting and challenging problems.
+Having finished my PhD, I am looking for an employer for which I can apply my broad range of research, scientific, and engineering skills to help them address their most interesting and challenging problems.

 selected publications